You can take medicine to treat malaria. You can also take medicine to make it less likely you’ll get the disease.

 - Check the CDC and World Health Organization websites to see whether your destination is a hot spot for malaria.
 Regions affected by malaria include Sub-Saharan Africa, Southeast Asia, parts of Central and South America, and the Middle East.

 - Get details of where you’ll go during your trip.
 Your chance of getting malaria will vary depending on your activities and where in the country you’ll be traveling.
-Your doctor needs this info so she can prescribe the drug that works best with the type of malaria parasites that are active there.
+Your doctor needs this info so they can prescribe the drug that works best with the type of malaria parasites that are active there.
 CDC’s “Malaria Information by Country Table” gives you detailed malaria info about each country.

 - See your doctor or travel clinic about 4 to 6 weeks before your trip.
 Some malaria pills require that you start taking the drug 3 weeks before you depart.